 Think of a realm as zone of protection for your database objects.
 A schema is a logical collection of database objects such as tables, views, and packages, and a role is a collection of privileges.
 By arranging schemas and roles into functional groups, you can control the ability of users to use system privileges against these groups and prevent unauthorized data access by the database administrator or other powerful users with system privileges.
 Oracle Database Vault does not replace the discretionary access control model in the existing Oracle database.
 It functions as a layer on top of this model for both realms and command rules.

-You can register schemas, all objects of a certain type in a schema, or individual objects within a schema into a realm.
 After you create a realm, you can register a set of schema objects or roles (secured objects) for realm protection and authorize a set of users or roles to access the secured objects.

 For example, you can create a realm to protect all existing database schemas that are used in an accounting department.
 The realm prohibits any user who is not authorized to the realm to use system privileges to access the secured accounting data.
-When an entire schema is protected, all objects in the schema are protected, including tables, indexes, procedures and other objects.

 By default, users who own or have object privileges are allowed to access realm-protected objects without explicit realm authorization.